 Money market funds continue to be a smart repository for cash.
-But why should you care about these funds? the yield and the safety.
+But why should you care about these funds?
+The yield and the safety of MMFs makes them appealing.
 First, money market funds almost always offer a higher return than savings accounts, and they produce a greater yield than bank CD’s.
 They also routinely beat out the yields of even the best bank money market accounts.

 As short-term rates rise, investors with money market funds can benefit because the fund managers are continually adding new debt to their portfolios, which in turn carry higher yields.
 And then there’s the liquidity.
 Yep, you can dispose of the funds quickly, making it an ideal place to store cash.

-Now a look at risk.
+Now take a look at the risk.
 Due to the short term investment, it significantly reduces the interest rate risk and the risk of default.
 This has been a sound solution for the wealthy looking to invest in a large number of short-term investments and distribute the borrower’s risk very widely.
-According to Bruce Bent, more individuals need to take advantage of money market funds.
+According to Bruce Bent II, more individuals need to take advantage of money market funds.

-For the last 26 years, Bruce Bent II has been the Vice Chairman and President at Double Rock Corporation.
+Currently, Bruce Bent II is the Vice Chairman and President at Double Rock Corporation.
 He is an experienced executive providing professional guidance in financial management and needs assessments, as well as process improvement and operational streamlining.
-Bent has an extensive history in the investments industry, stemming from his decades of experience as a CFO and Interim Chief Financial Officer at Forterra Environmental Corp and Axiotron Corp.

 For more information on Bruce Bent follow him on Twitter.